 a.
 Changes in parent company policies or in major shareholders could affect the Yahoo Japan Group's business.

-With SoftBank Group Corp. as the parent company, the Yahoo Japan Group provides Internet portal services in Japan under the Yahoo! brand name provided by Yahoo!
-Inc. The business relationships between the Yahoo Japan Group and the various associated business partners such as SoftBank Group Corp. and Yahoo!
-Inc. are favorable.
-Moving forward, we intend to maintain these favorable relationships.
+With SoftBank Group Corp. as the parent company of Yahoo Japan Corporation, the Company provides Internet portal services in Japan under the Yahoo! brand name provided by Yahoo Holdings, Inc. The business relationships between the Yahoo Japan Group and the various associated business partners such as SoftBank Group Corp. are favorable.
+Moving forward, we will maintain these favorable relationships.
 It is possible, however, that our services or business contracts could be affected, or relationships with associated business partners transformed, as a result either of changes in the business strategies of certain companies or of changes in important shareholders, most notably the parent company and other major investors in the Company.
 Such changes could adversely affect our businesses in various ways.